Paying Your Property Taxes

 Where does the funding for the Town of Gibsons’ 2019 Budget come from?

 The property taxes that the Town of Gibsons retains makes up approximately one-third of its annual operating revenues.
-The water and sewer parcel taxes (which are billed twice annually via your Utility bill) make up about another third, with the additional operating revenue coming from grants, sales of service and other sources.
+The water and sewer user fees (which are billed twice annually via your Utility bill) make up about another third, with the additional operating revenue coming from grants, sales of service and other sources.

 Where does the funding for the Town of Gibsons’ 2019 Budget go?